10 Step SOX Compliance Checklist — and 5 Tips to Refocus

 SOX also has other clauses that hold senior management accountable for corporate fraud, and prevent retaliation against whistleblowers.

-In addition to the requirements for publicly-traded companies, SOX directly created the Public Company Accounting Oversight Board or the “PCAOB,” which as some external auditors say, “audits the auditors.”
-The PCAOB regularly reviews companies’ financial disclosures and audit reports issued by accounting firms for quality, integrity, and compliance with PCAOB standards.
+In addition to the requirements for publicly-traded companies, SOX directly created the Public Company Accounting Oversight Board or the “PCAOB,” which oversees public accounting firms and “audits the auditors.”
+The PCAOB regularly reviews companies’ financial disclosures and audit reports issued by public accounting firms for quality, integrity, and compliance with PCAOB standards.
 PCAOB reviews, speaking from personal experience, are rigorous and thorough, and the PCAOB is overseen by the Securities and Exchange Commission (SEC).

-While only publicly traded companies are required to comply with SOX, companies that are pursuing their Initial Public Offering or IPO may benefit from demonstrating a level of compliance with SOX ahead of time.
+While only publicly traded companies, including their subsidiaries and affiliates, must comply with SOX, companies that are pursuing their Initial Public Offering or IPO may benefit from demonstrating a level of compliance with SOX ahead of time.

 What Are the 10 Steps in the SOX Compliance Checklist?